 Settlement Date – the date on which the title is transferred to the purchaser and the final adjustments and payments are made

-Stamp Duty – a duty or tax charged by the government such as buying a property which belongs to a business.
+Stamp Duty – is a duty or tax charged by the government, you generally need to pay it when buying real estate.

 Title – an official record which shows a party’s legal interest in a property.